 Key Product Lines Contributing To Revenue

-According to the latest annual report, published in January 2022 for fiscal year 2021, Disney’s key product lines include the following.
+In the latest annual report, published in February 2023 for fiscal year 2022, Disney’s business segments and key product lines included the following.

 Parks, Experiences and Consumer Products